colin0998/UnraidDockerTemplate/CuberCoders-AMP/README.md

-running this template straight should get you started right away. original owner : CubeCoders/AMP
+running this template straight should get you started right away. \n original owner : CubeCoders/AMP

-Once execute it should take about 10minutes to download the server file and execute *you can view the logs to see the progress* you can access the web ui by visiting <ip address>:8080, or left click the icon and click WebUI
+Once execute it should take about 10minutes to download the server file and execute \n *you can view the logs to see the progress* you can access the web ui by visiting <ip address>:8080, or left click the icon and click WebUI